 Whichever you prefer, and for as long as you like, until you settle on "Libby".

-Development of LibBi began in 2009 under a CSIRO project that forms part of the Computational and Simulation Sciences platform.
-The aim of the project was to develop appropriate models and methodology for quantifying uncertainty in marine biogeochemical models.
-Work continues there and the project remains a major driver of the software’s development.
-Recognising potential interest in the broader scientific community, the software was released under an open source licence in June 2013.
+Development of LibBi began in 2009 at CSIRO.
+The aim of the initial project was to develop appropriate models and methodology for quantifying uncertainty in marine biogeochemical models.
+Recognising potential interest in the broader scientific community, the software was released under an open source licence in June 2013 and has since been used in several other problem domains.

 LibBi is licensed under the CSIRO Open Source Software License (GPL).
 This is the full text of the GPL version 2 with some additional provisions.